-Flat Rate Shipping: Only $3.95 for US orders
+Flat Rate Shipping: Only $4.95 for all US orders

 The world of locks and keys is an exact one, and close doesn't cut it here.
 The information you base your purchase on must be exact

 Being off by even one number or letter on your order and your next email will be one that starts with "I received my key but it doesn't work"

 Take the time to get your facts straight.
 For vending keys you must have the exact and complete code from your lock